microsoft/aed-go-learn-content/data-types/includes/4-structs.md

 employee := Employee{LastName: "Doe", FirstName: "John"}
 ```

 Notice that from the previous statement, the order you assign values to each field doesn't matter.
-Moreover, it doesn't matter if you don't specify a value for any other field (Go will assign its default value depending on the field data type).
+Moreover, it doesn't matter if you don't specify a value for any other field (Go will assign a default value depending on the field data type).

-To access individual fields of a struct, you can do it by using the dot notation, like this:
+To access individual fields of a struct, you can do it by using the dot notation (`.`), like this:

 ```go
 employee.ID = 1001